-- BNS III.4.1/2000 Requirements for issuing authorization by ÚJD SR for use of fuel in WWER-440 reactors. - BNS III.4.3/2000 Requirements on assessment for fuel loading. - BNS I.8.1/2005 Specification on the scope of Preliminary plan of physical protection and Plan of physical protection in line with the Decree 186/1999 Coll. laying down the details concerning physical protection of nuclear installations, nuclear materials and radioactive waste. - BNS IV.1.3/2005 Requirements for design and operation of spent nuclear fuel storage facility. - BNS I.2.5/2005 Requirements of ÚJD SR on chap.
-16 of the Pre-operational safety report "Limits and Conditions". - BNS II.3.4/2006 Rules for the design, manufacturing and operation of monitoring systems to monitor degradation of safety important components of NI.
+BNS III.4.1/2000 Requirements for issuing authorization by ÚJD SR for use of fuel in WWER-440 reactors.
+BNS III.4.3/2000 Requirements on assessment for fuel loading.
+BNS I.8.1/2005 Specification on the scope of Preliminary plan of physical protection and Plan of physical protection in line with the Decree 186/1999 Coll. laying down the details concerning physical protection of nuclear installations, nuclear materials and radioactive waste.
+BNS IV.1.3/2005 Requirements for design and operation of spent nuclear fuel storage facility.
+BNS I.2.5/2005 Requirements of ÚJD SR on chap.
+16 of the Pre-operational safety report "Limits and Conditions".
+BNS II.3.4/2006 Rules for the design, manufacturing and operation of monitoring systems to monitor degradation of safety important components of NI.
 Part 1.
-Corrosion Monitoring. - BNS I.4.2/2006 Requirements on elaboration of analysis and PSA studies. - BNS II.3.1/2007 Evaluation of acceptability of faults detected during in-service control of classified equipment of nuclear installations. - BNS III.4.4.2007 Requirements for realization and evaluation of test results of the physical start-up. - BNS II.1.1/2008 Registration and control of nuclear materials. - BNS I.7.4/2008 Complex periodic safety review. - BNS II.5.4/2009 Qualification of systems for non-destructive test in nuclear power engineering.
+Corrosion Monitoring.
+BNS I.4.2/2006 Requirements on elaboration of analysis and PSA studies.

+BNS II.3.1/2007 Evaluation of acceptability of faults detected during in-service control of classified equipment of nuclear installations.

+BNS III.4.4.2007Requirements for realization and evaluation of test results of the physical start-up.BNS II.1.1/2008Registration and control of nuclear materials.

+- BNS I.7.4/2008 Complex periodic safety review. - BNS II.5.4/2009 Qualification of systems for non-destructive test in nuclear power engineering.
 Requirements and instructions. - BNS II.5.6/2009 Rules on design, manufacturing, assembly, repairs, replacements and reconstruction of mechanical and technological components of classified equipment of WWER 440 nuclear power plants. - BNS II.5.5/2009 Examining of mechanical properties, chemical composition a selected characteristics of resistance of material and welded joints against rupture under limit load conditions of mechanical and technological components of equipment of WWER 440 nuclear power plants. - BNS II.3.3/2011 Metallurgical products and spare parts for nuclear installations.
 Requirements. - BNS II.5.3/2011 Welding materials for welding mechanical-technology components of nuclear power plants.
-Technical requirements and selection rules. - BNS I.12.3/2012 PSA quality for PSA applications. - BNS II.5.2/2012 Control of welding and quality of welds of components of classified equipment of nuclear power plants.
+Technical requirements and selection rules. - BNS II.5.2/2012 Control of welding and quality of welds of components of classified equipment of nuclear power plants.
 Requirements. - BNS II.5.1/2012 Welding of nuclear equipment.
-Basic requirements and rules. - BNS II.2.1/2012 Requirements for securing protection against fire and fire safety of nuclear installations in terms of nuclear safety.

-- BNS I.12.1/2012 Requirements for quality assurance of software for safety analyses. - BNS I.6.2/2013 Requirements for reactor description and its design basis in the safety report. - BNS I.11.1/2013 Requirements for deterministic analyses of safety of NPPs with WWER-440/V213. - BNS I.1.2/2014 Scope and content of safety report. - BNS I.9.2/2014 Ageing management of NPPs requirements. - BNS I.4.4/2014 Operation of a nuclear facility after reaching its design life.
-Requirements and instructions.
+Basic requirements and rules. - BNS II.2.1/2012 Requirements for securing protection against fire and fire safety of nuclear installations in terms of nuclear safety. - BNS I.12.1/2012 Requirements for quality assurance of software for safety analyses. - BNS I.6.2/2013 Requirements for reactor description and its design basis in the safety report. - BNS I.11.1/2013 Requirements for deterministic analyses of safety of NPPs with WWER-440/V213. - BNS I.1.2/2014 Scope and content of safety report. - BNS I.9.2/2014 Ageing management of NPPs requirements. - BNS I.4.4/2014 Operation of a nuclear facility after reaching its design life.
+Requirements and instructions. - BNS I.4.1/2014 Simple failure criterion. - BNS I.12.3/2014 PSA quality for PSA applications. - BNS I.7.4/2016 Comprehensive periodic safety assessment. - BNS II.3.1/2016 Evaluation of the permissibility of errors detected during operational inspections of selected equipment of nuclear installations.